aaronmerino/personal-website/public/posts/2023-07-11/text.md

 In the first image <FigureButton fname = '2023-07-11/images/pg1.png'>, suppose we assume the statement <HighlightedText backgroundColor='yellow' text='A or B or C'> where A, B, C are individual statements that can be either true or false, but not both!
 Also, assume there are other statements containing the sentences A, B, C, and F.

-If you're not familiar with how "or" works in logic, our statement is true if and only if at least one of A, B, or C is true.
+If you're unfamiliar with the logical operation of "or", our statement holds true if and only if at least one of A, B, or C is true.
 In other words, <HighlightedText backgroundColor='green' text='the statement is false if and only if ALL of A, B, and C are false!'>

 Anyways, as we can see in the figure, we need to somehow show the statement F.

 Lets take a look at the second image <FigureButton fname='2023-07-11/images/pg2.png'>.

-Suppose we were able to come up with a way of showing F is true by assuming A alone first, then B alone, then C alone.
-This is basically how one would prove by cases, and we would complete the proof. <HighlightedText backgroundColor='red' text='But why exactly does this prove F?'>
+Imagine we establish the truth of F by initially assuming A alone, followed by B alone, and then C alone.
+This approach is basically how proof by cases works, leading to the completion of the proof. <HighlightedText backgroundColor='red' text='But why exactly does this prove F?'>

 Lets take a look at image <FigureButton fname='2023-07-11/images/pg3.png'>.
 Using our assumption of <HighlightedText backgroundColor='yellow' text='A or B or C'> and the statements we've proven so far, we can prove F. For this, we need to prove by contradiction.